GreatCowBASIC/Help/output/md/configuration.md

 <span class="strong">**For PICs**</span>

 This section applies to Microchip PIC microcontrollers.
-For AVR and LGT microcontrollers see the sections below.
+For AVR and LGT microcontrollers, see the sections below.

 Every Microchip PIC has a CONFIG word.
 This is an area of memory on the chip that stores settings which govern the operation of the chip.

-The following asects of the chip are governed by the CONFIG word:
+The following aspects of the chip are governed by the CONFIG word:

 <div class="itemizedlist">